 Family Trips Even a Teenager Will Love

-Anyone who has ever traveled with a 15-year-old in tow knows a teen can make or break the vacation for the entire family.
+Anyone who has ever traveled with a 15-year-old in tow knows that a teen can make or break the vacation for the entire family.
 Or, as travel agent Lynda Maxwell says, "If the teens are happy, everybody is happy.
 And a great big, fat vice versa."

 Beyond setting the date, you'll want to make youngsters a part of the planning process from the start.

-"Sit down and say 'what is the best time that we ever had as a family?
-What was it that we did?'" suggests Maxwell, a national director for the American Society of Travel Agents.
-"Then ask them if they could go anywhere in the world, where would they choose to go?"
+"Sit down and say, 'What is the best time that we ever had as a family?
+What was it that we did?'" suggests Lynda, who is an active member of the American Society of Travel Agents.
+"Then, ask them, if they could go anywhere in the world, where would they choose to go?"

 They'll soon be off on their own in the world, so why not give teens a mini introduction now?
 Take them to a Broadway show, dine at a white-tablecloth restaurant, check out art galleries and broaden their horizons with other decidedly adult outings.
 Of course, you might want to throw in some typical teen pursuits as well, just to keep them sane.

-One way to keep boredom at bay is to ensure your teens have a fun way to burn off excess energy.
+One way to keep boredom at bay is to ensure that your teens have a fun way to burn off excess energy.
 Consider building a vacation around activities they love: skiing, snowboarding or surfing, for example.
 Or try an adventure-travel vacation centered on an activity they've never experienced before.
-Whether it's a family bicycling tour through France or a week of rock-climbing, chances are you can find options that involve every member of the family.
+Whether it's a family bicycling tour through France or a week of rock climbing, chances are you can find options that involve every member of the family.

 Your child's teenage years may be the perfect time to head to a once-in-a-lifetime destination.
-"Take them to see the big things in the world that they won't get to do once it's on their own money," says Janet Turner, president of Turner Travels.
+"Take them to see the big things in the world that they won't get to do once it's on their own money," suggests Janet Turner, president of Turner Travels.